 An engine cam phaser is a gear system that changes the cam shaft’s position while operating.
 The cam phasers are activated by engine pressure traveling through the camshaft and cylinder head.
 The computer in an automobile manages the gears in a cam phaser.

-When a cam phaser fails, the VCT solenoids are damaged, and the ECU loses control of the phasers.
+What happens when cam phasers fail? the VCT solenoids are damaged, and the ECU loses control of the phasers.
 The engine’s timing would be disrupted, causing phaser noise.
 Excessive phase noise may be due to lubrication problems.
 If left unattended, it may cause valve timing issues and engine damage.

 According to the latest NHTSA research, a cam phaser issue causes crashes in 1 in 7 auto-braking systems.
 Reliable research indicates a 5% likelihood of an accident without a cam phaser, but a cam phaser failure doubles the probability of an accident.